Searching

 • ( and )

-You can search for parentheses either by enclosing the full term in quotes, and/or by using a backslash.
-That is, "some(text)", some\(text\) and "some\(text\)" are all equivalent, but some(text) is not.
+You can search for parentheses by enclosing the entire term in quotes, by using a backslash, or both at the same time.
+For example, "(text)", \(text\) and "\(text\)" are all equivalent searches, and search for (text).

 • -

 Starting a search term with - usually inverts it: -dog matches everything except dog for example.
-If you instead wish to include an actual hyphen, you can either use a backslash, or include the text in quotes, such as \-.- or "-.-".
+If you instead wish to include an actual hyphen, you can either use a backslash, or include the text in quotes.
+For example, \-free or "-free" will match "guilt-free" and "cruelty-free".

 • :